 Notes:

 - Microwave cook time is based on a 1000W microwave.
-Adjust cooking time accordingly based on the wattage of your microwave.
+Adjust the cooking time accordingly based on your microwave’s wattage.

 - The chocolate chips and butterscotch topping could also be made on the stovetop.
-Place a heat-proof bowl over a pan of simmering water (without touching the water) to melt the mixture.
+Place a heat-proof bowl over a pan of simmering water (without letting it touch the water) to melt the mixture.

 - I use whole milk for this recipe, but cream would make it even more lush.